 To Generate a Summary of Configuration Components

-• Run the summarize-config tool to generate a summary of the configuration components on the identity data store instance.
+• Run the config-diff tool to generate a summary of the configuration components on the identity data store instance.
 The following command runs a summary on a local online server.

+'''

+$ bin/config-diff

-''' $ bin/summarize-config
+'''